Moduli of hybrid curves I: Variations of canonical measures: Hybrid spaces of higher rank

 \end{itemize}

-Notice that by Proposition~\ref{prop:adapcord}, the neighborhood system $\mathcal{U}(\thy)$ is independent of the choice of the adapted coordinate neighborhood $(W,z)$ (although the $U^\varepsilon(\thy)$'s are not).
-It turns out that this indeed defines a topology on $B^{\hyb}$: \begin{thm} There is a unique topology on $B^{\hyb}$ such that $\mathcal{U}(\thy)$ coincides with the system of neighborhoods for any $\thy \in B^{\hyb}$. \end{thm} \begin{proof} It suffices to verify that the set systems $\mathcal{U}(\thy)$, $\thy \in B^{\hyb}$, satisfy the axioms of a neighborhood system and this is a straightforward computation. \end{proof} Although the definition of the topology on $B^{\hyb}$ is slightly involved, there is a simple description of the convergence of sequences.
+Notice that by Proposition~\ref{prop:adapcord}, the neighborhood system $\mathcal{U}(\thy)$ is independent of the choice of the adapted coordinate neighborhood $(W,z)$ (although the $U^\varepsilon(\thy)$'s are not). \begin{thm} There is a unique topology on $B^{\hyb}$ such that $\mathcal{U}(\thy)$ coincides with the system of neighborhoods for any $\thy \in B^{\hyb}$. \end{thm} \begin{proof} It suffices to verify that the set systems $\mathcal{U}(\thy)$, $\thy \in B^{\hyb}$, satisfy the axioms of a neighborhood system and this is straightforward. \end{proof} Although the definition of the topology on $B^{\hyb}$ is slightly involved, there is a simple description of the convergence of sequences.